MattheusMorais/word-processing-service/README.en.md

 💡 Run the following **bold** commands in your terminal in sequence(you can copy and paste them).

-- #### Option 1: Download .zip:
-1. Click on <>Code in this page -> Download ZIP and save it to your Downloads folder
-2. Extract the .zip file
-3. Open a terminal
-4. Navigate to the project folder: **cd Downloads\word-processing-service-main\word-processing-service-main**
-5. Start container database: **docker compose up -d db**
-6. Run the application: **docker compose run --rm app**

-- #### Option 2: Using git
-1. Open a terminal and paste: **git clone git@github.com:MattheusMorais/word-processing-service.git**
+1. Open a terminal and paste: **git clone https://github.com/MattheusMorais/word-processing-service.git**
 2. Navigate to the project folder: **cd word-processing-service**
 3. Start container database: **docker compose up -d db**
 4. Run the application: **docker compose run --rm app**